Bichon Frise Breed Information

 The Bichon Frises have low-to-moderate exercise needs.
 These lovely pooches need about 30 minutes of exercise daily with one or two walks combined with plenty of fun and active playtime indoors to keep them merry and healthy.

 The Bichon Frise dogs are known to be a resilient and healthy breed.
-There are not many common health conditions among these dogs, but they can develop some of the issues that are common in all small dog breeds.
+There are not many health issues among these dogs, but they can develop some of the issues that are common in all small dog breeds.
 Conditions like luxating patella, cataracts, and teary eyes can appear in the Bichon Frise breed.
 Issues such as dental disease, hip dysplasia, and Gastrointestinal disease although rare, are also a possibility.

 The life span of these beautiful white dogs is between 12 and 15 years, although they have been known to exceed this mark.
 With proper care, a nutritious diet, and plenty of daily exercise, the Bichon Frise can live up to 20 years.
 The oldest Bichon Frise on record lived to be 21 years old.